Nadège Vanhée’s Return to the Equestrian Logic of Objects

 First introduced in Spring/Summer 2023, the Arçon has quickly become one of the most recognizable contemporary Hermès silhouettes.
 Its crescent-shaped body references saddle construction, aligning directly with the house’s equestrian heritage.

 For Fall/Winter 2026, the bag returns in soft suede, with the handle and structural accents rendered in Swift leather.
-This material contrast produces a subtle tonal layering that enhances the bag’s curvature.
+The material contrast produces a subtle tonal layering that enhances the bag’s curvature.

 The Arçon’s defining feature remains its saddle-like geometry.
-The bag hangs naturally against the body, creating a relaxed yet sculptural silhouette that differs markedly from Hermès’ rigid icons such as the Birkin and Kelly.
+The bag hangs naturally against the body, creating a relaxed yet sculptural silhouette that differs markedly from rigid icons like the Birkin and Kelly.

 – Arçon